Inspired by the Masters: Metalpoint

 In partnership with Royal Collection Trust

-Radu Leon earned a PhD in History of Art in Venice in 2018.
+Radu Leon, PhD, earned his doctorate in History of Art in Venice in 2018.
 He teaches and lectures internationally in early modern and modern Western European art and the history of art education, with a focus on making.
 His works were exhibited in the Pastel Society UK and French Pastel Society shows, as well as The Osborne Studio Gallery.
 He supports the Marie Curie Cancer Care Private Views of the Summer Exhibition at The Royal Academy of Arts.